neo4j/neo4j-python-driver/README.rst

 .. note::

-    Python 2 support is deprecated and will be discontinued for the 2.x series driver releases.
+    Python 2 support is deprecated and will be discontinued in the 2.x series driver releases.

 Quick Example